Quantum Advantage for All: Quantum Modeling with QUBOT

 Updating memory through the line \texttt{70000000 next 3 20000000 42000028} in Fig.~\ref{fig:system} works just like any other line with a \texttt{next} operator, except that the referenced (array) combinational circuit involves \texttt{read} and \texttt{write} operators.
 The issue with these operators is that QUBOT generates a BQ function that compares the referenced (64-bit bitvector) address, such as nid \texttt{42000021} in the line \texttt{42000022 write 3 20000000 42000021 42000020}, with all addresses of the entire memory to identify the correct memory word, which is then read or written, here with the output of the referenced (64-bit bitvector) combinational circuit (nid \texttt{42000020}).

 In order to address scalability, QUBOT maps virtual addresses to a minimal physical address space at translation time, similar to the combined MMURAM option in BEATOR.
 Here, BEATOR generating \texttt{bad} states for detecting segmentation faults in the BTOR2 model frees QUBOT from checking again.
 For the running example, a 4-bit physical address space for 12 memory words is sufficient, see again Fig.~\ref{fig:memory} for the memory layout.
 Most importantly, constant propagation in QUBOT reduces BQ functions modeling memory access via constant addresses to BQ functions modeling register access, effectively making their size independent of memory size.
-While we discussed QUBOT's perspective on a BTOR2 model generated by the selfie toolchain, we should mention that QUBOT is able to handle any model within the BEATOR2 subset of BTOR2 and thus enables bounded model checking in general within the theory of bitvectors and arrays of bitvectors on a quantum annealer.
+While we discussed QUBOT's perspective on a BTOR2 model generated by the unicorn toolchain, we should mention that QUBOT is able to handle any model within the BEATOR2 subset of BTOR2 and thus enables bounded model checking in general within the theory of bitvectors and arrays of bitvectors on a quantum annealer.

-In sum, given a C* program $P$ and a bound $n$, the full selfie toolchain takes $\mathcal{O}(n^2)$ time to generate a QUBO model for $P$ where generating each $D_i$ for $0\leq i<n$ takes $\mathcal{O}(n)$ time.
-Translation time reduces to $\mathcal{O}(n)$ if memory consumption of $P$ is bounded by a constant, establishing the main principled contribution of this paper:
+In sum, given a C* program $P$ and a bound $n$, the unicorn toolchain takes $\mathcal{O}(n^2)$ time to generate a QUBO model for $P$ where generating each $D_i$ for $0\leq i<n$ takes $\mathcal{O}(n)$ time.
+Translation time reduces to $\mathcal{O}(n)$ if memory consumption of $P$ is bounded by a constant.
+Note that the size $|P|$ of the C* program $P$ as well as the size $w$ of a machine word are additional linear and quadratic factors, respectively, in QUBOT's time and space complexity which we nevertheless ignore here since $|P|$ and $w$ are both runtime constants.